yuma-tietiedaxiang/Race-To-The-Raft-Board-Game-Technologies-used-Java-Git-OOP-/README.md

 The island is made up of several connected island boards, which have dimensions of either 9 x 6 or 9 x 9 squares.
 The layout of the island will depend on the challenge that is being completed.
-Each island can optionally have a strip of fire along one of its edges (for the 9 x 6 island boards, this is always along the shorter edge).
+Each island board can optionally have a strip of fire along one of its edges (for the 9 x 6 island boards, this is always along the shorter edge).

 Island boards are chosen randomly, and rotated randomly, so long as they match the specifications of the challenge.